mbianchidev/mbianchidev/README.md

 #### Hi there!

-My name is Matteo, I'm a multi-faceted Engineer, living in Europe.
+My name is Matteo, I'm a multi-faceted Engineer, with 8+ years of experience, living in Europe.

-I go to conferences  but not necessarily being a speaker, I also organize tech events and meetups in the Netherlands, KubeTrain and contribute to Cloud Native in any way I can, currently leading comms for Kubernetes v.1.32
+I go to conferences but not necessarily as a speaker, I also organize tech events and meetups in the Netherlands and contribute to Cloud Native in any way I can, currently leading comms for Kubernetes v.1.32

-I [create content](content-creation/home.md) about tech and life.
+I sometime [create content](content-creation/home.md) about tech and life.

 I like to define myself as a _jack of most trades, master of some_.